plainlab/plainmerge/README.md

 you get a trial version for your personal use, but if you find the app helpful, please make a purchase.

-Purchase page: https://gum.co/plainmerge (Accept Debit/Credit cards and PayPal)
+Purchase page: https://gum.co/plainmerge (accept Debit/Credit cards and PayPal)

 ---

-&copy; 2021 PlainLab
+&copy; 2022 PlainLab